 The adjustable height spout makes it very easy to change between mugs of various sizes.
 The water tank holds up to 1.6 L, (just a little under 2 quarts).
 The Gaggia 1003380 is built with a detachable milk carafe for a convenient operation.

 Custom-tailored to deliver 7 programmable drink options.
 You can use this super automatic to make not only coffee and espresso but also cappuccino, coffee lungo, latte macchiato and more.
-All of thes by just pressing on one of the 7 pre-set drinks.
+All of these by just pressing on one of the 7 pre-set drinks.
 Of course, the coffee will not have that same taste as a drip coffee.
 If you want real drip coffee and authentic espresso, your best bet is a drip coffee and espresso combo machine, but if you ask me, the Americano from the Gaggia Accademia tastes better than a drip coffee.

 Gaggia Accademia Review – A Closer Look at the Pros and the Cons